netbox-community/netbox/docs/customization/custom-scripts.md

 Custom scripts are Python code and exist outside of the official NetBox code base, so they can be updated and changed without interfering with the core NetBox installation.
 And because they're completely custom, there is no inherent limitation on what a script can accomplish.

+Custom scripts can also be used as a mechanism for validating the integrity of data within NetBox.
+Running a script can allow the user to verify that the objects defined within NetBox meet certain arbitrary conditions.
+For example, you can write script to check that:

+* All top-of-rack switches have a console connection
+* Every router has a loopback interface with an IP address assigned
+* Each interface description conforms to a standard format
+* Every site has a minimum set of VLANs defined
+* All IP addresses have a parent prefix

 ## Writing Custom Scripts

 All custom scripts must inherit from the `extras.scripts.Script` base class.
 This class provides the functionality necessary to generate forms and log activity.